 Boost your energy

-Sugary foods can play havoc with energy levels, sending blood glucose levels soaring then crashing again.
+Avoid sugary foods as they can play havoc with energy levels, sending blood glucose levels soaring then crashing again.
 Go for foods low on the glycaemic index (GI), such as wholegrain bread and brown rice to help stabilise your blood glucose.

 Get as much daylight as possible – especially in the mornings – to help reset your body clock, and avoid caffeine at night.
 Try taking valerian root if you’re still having trouble sleeping.
 The traditional herbal remedy is often used to help relieve sleeping problems caused by mild anxiety.

-Give Siberian ginseng a go– the herb is popular for its adaptogenic properties; the ability to increase the body’s resistance in coping with both physical and emotional stress, reducing fatigue.
+Give Siberian ginseng a go– the herb is popular for its ability to increase the body’s resistance in coping with both physical and emotional stress, reducing fatigue.

 Eat little and often throughout the day to keep your energy up– experts recommend four to six small meals a day, which includes healthy snacks, to help keep your blood glucose steady.
 Protein shakes, protein bars, or a handful of unsalted nuts make great snacking options, and are ideal before doing any exercise too.